The use of geotextiles for the treatment of

 is also one of the biggest environmental problems caused by organic

 matter and nutrients residing in enclosed water areas.
+Therefore,

 removal of the substances such as SS, and decreasing the amount of